Search

 Although you know in advance how much you’ll receive from your fixed annuity, you can’t predict the rate of inflation.
 Some payouts on annuities don’t get cost-of-living adjustments, so their buying power decreases over time.
 However, some payout options do adjust their income payments for inflation—or they offer that feature as an optional contract rider.

 As with most annuities, if you want to withdraw money from your fixed annuity before you’re scheduled to receive payments from it, you’ll likely incur a penalty charge—which can sometimes be hefty.
-That can dramatically decrease your return.
+That can dramatically decrease your annuity's value.
 In some cases (depending on when you make the withdrawal and how much you take out), it can even result in a net loss.

 You can minimize additional risks by working with a financial advisor who can help you create a comprehensive retirement strategy.
 That can help you feel confident about whether a fixed annuity is a wise choice for you.